Azure/azure-iot-sdk-node/provisioning/transport/amqp/devdoc/sasl_tpm_requirements.md

 These methods are used by the other objects of the SDK but are not public API for the SDK user to call.

-## constructor(hostName: string, init: Buffer, firstResponse: Buffer, getResponseFromChallenge: GetResponseFromChallenge);
+## constructor(idScope: string, registrationId: string, endorsementKey: Buffer, storageRootKey: Buffer, getSasToken: GetSasToken);

 **SRS_NODE_PROVISIONING_AMQP_SASL_TPM_18_001: [** The `SaslTpm` constructor shall accept the following parameters:
-  `hostName` - The hostName value to be returned when getInitFrame is called `init` - The initial frame contents to be returned when getInitFrame is called `firstResponse` - The response to return on the first call to getResponseFrame `getResponseFromChallenge` - The callback to call when the challenge has been completed and the caller needs to formulate the response. **]**
+  `idScope` - the idScope for the provisioning service instance `registrationId` - the registrationId for the device being registered `endorsementKey` - the endorsement key which was acquired from the TPM `storageRootKey` - the storage root key which was acquired from the TPM `getSasToken` - The callback to call when the challenge has been completed and the caller needs to formulate the response. **]**

 ## getInitFrame(): Promise<any>;